MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-prep-sales-chat.md

 ## View a meeting preparation card

-For every upcoming sales meeting (a meeting with at least one external contact), Copilot for Sales sends you a streamlined notification card in [Sales Chat](use-sales-chat.md).
+For every upcoming sales meeting (a meeting with at least one external contact), Copilot for Sales sends you a streamlined notification card in Teams and [Sales Chat](use-sales-chat.md).
 Key features include:

 - **Timely delivery**: The card is delivered by default 1 hour before the meeting.
 [Administrators can configure](configure-meeting-agent.md#configure-pre-meeting-preparation-notifications) this timing up to 7 days in advance.
 - **Essential meeting details**: See the meeting title, time, and a direct link to join the meeting.
 It also shows account information, if available.